kestra-io/docs/docs/developer-guide/inputs/README.md

     -F "files=@/tmp/128M.txt;filename=my-file"
 ```

-All files must be sent in a form data `files` with a header `filename=my-file` that will be the name of the input.
+All files must be sent in the form  of data `files` with a header `filename=my-file`, which will be the name of the input.

 Here is an example with `python`:
 ```python